tallerico/Treehouse-FSJS-Project-9/README.md

+This project was created for Team Treehouse Full Stack Javascript Tech Degree unit 9.

+Please create a .env file in your root folder and add in your keys following the example below:

+    REACT_APP_FLIKR_API_KEY = .....key......
+    REACT_APP_FLIKR_SECRET_KEY = .....key......

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>